Lafalasidosi/schenken/system.md

 # Major Suit Openings

+Opening bids at the 1-level (except 1<span style="color:green">&clubs;</span> and 1NT) limit the hand to 11-16 HCP.
 We frequently open 4-card majors in all seats **and may have a longer minor when we do so.** When you have a choice between opening 1<span style="color:orange">&diams;</span> or 1 of a major, **give preference to a lead-directing bid;** we do not open a 4-card major just because we have one&mdash;1<span style="color:red">&hearts;</span> or 1<span style="color:blue">&spades;</span> invites partner to lead that suit if we lose the auction _and_ to upgrade his hand if he holds one of the top three honours in the suit.

 One exception to the lead-directing opening bid is when one holds a 5-card <span style="color:blue">&spades;</span> suit and a good 4-card <span style="color:red">&hearts;</span> suit; open 1<span style="color:blue">&spades;</span> so as to minimize rebid problems.